 But which medical conditions have to be declared for car insurance?
 Here's what you need to know

-Medical conditions and driving
+Medical conditions and your car insurance

-You can reapply to get it back after six months, provided you've not had any seizures for that time.
+You can reapply to get it back after 6 months, provided you've not had any seizures for that time.

 The type of seizure is also important, for example if you only get them at night.

 Medical advisors will act on the information you and your doctors send them about your epilepsy.
 For more information visit GOV.UK.